Barath2803/ReactNativeBasicTutorial/README.md

 > renderSectionHeader - To render at top of the each section (like title for each section)

 <img src="SectionList.png" width="200" />

+### Custom Component for SectionList:

+Create separate js file for SectionList component and import in main App.js file for more reuseability